 Public transport is not efficient, so having a car will take you a long way.
 The nearest beach is a 50km drive away, so a car is a must.

 Final thoughts on North Cyprus’ locations

-Yacht lovers can enjoy the services of three marinas: the traditional Kyrenia harbour, the new Delta Marina at the New Kyrenia Harbour and the brand new Karpaz Gate Marina.
+Yacht lovers can enjoy the services of three marinas: the traditional Kyrenia Harbor, the new Delta Marina at the New Kyrenia Harbor, and the brand-new Karpaz Gate Marina.

-Expat life can be quite organised if that’s how you like it!
-And through the many expat clubs and societies, expats can meet up and socialise.
-There are expat bookshops, cafes and even weekend markets.
+Expat life can be quite organized if that’s how you like it!
+And through the many expat clubs and societies, expats can meet up and socialize.
+There are expat bookshops, cafes, and even weekend markets.